PRRPCHT/lapsilapse/readme.md

 ## How does it work?
 Here's a short description of the "happy flow":
-- Install Raspberry Pi OS on a large Micro SD card as curently Lapsilapse doesn't support external drives.
+- Install Raspberry Pi OS ~~on a large Micro SD card as curently Lapsilapse doesn't support external drives~~.
 - Connect your Pi to a network, or set the Pi as a hotspot.
 - Set up Lapsilapse (see below).
 - Start Lapsilapse.